PaulRwagasana/Regex-data-extract/README.md

-# Information Extraction Regular expression
+# Information Extraction using Regular expression

 This Python script uses regular expressions to extract specific types of information from a given text, including:
 - Email addresses